Skip to main content

 Biased samples

-There are several instances where systematic sampling won't provide a representative sample of the population.
+There are several instances where systematic sampling won’t provide a representative sample.
 If the data is periodic in nature, the sampling interval may align with that period, leave some important items out, and introduce bias to your results.
-Similarly, a sample interval that's too large could also skip over important data.
+Similarly, a sampling interval that’s too large could skip over important data.

 Limited flexibility

 Systematic sampling can be less flexible than other sampling methods.
-It relies heavily on a homogeneous and evenly distributed population, which may be an issue with populations with underlying patterns or characteristics.
-To achieve more precise control over sample selection, researchers should employ other methods.
+It relies heavily on a homogeneous and evenly distributed population, which may be an issue with populations that have underlying patterns or characteristics.
+For more precise control over sample selection, researchers should use other methods.

 Sampling frame

-Systematic sampling relies on a sampling frame, which may not always be available or complete.
-The sampling frame lists all people or items available for sampling.
-For certain research types, this is impractical.
+Systematic sampling relies on a sampling frame—a list of all people or items available for sampling—which may not always be available or complete.
+For certain research types, building one is impractical.

 Steps to create a systematic sample

-In the examples given so far, we've given you the basics of creating a systematic sample.
-Let's now take a more detailed look at how the process works.
+The examples so far cover the basics of creating a systematic sample.
+Here’s a more detailed look at how the process works.

-You can break down the development of the sample into five steps, including:
+You can break the development of the sample down into five steps:

 1. Define the population